oulib-datacatalog/dspaceq/README.md

 DSPACE Queue
 ====

-DSPACE tasks for automation of loading content into DSPACE 5.x and 6.x
+IN PROGRESS: DSPACE tasks for automation of loading content into DSPACE 6.3 environment for testing